looxis-renaud/remotecontrolled_electric_winch/README.md

 For this to work properly, either connect a Potentiometer to ADC2 and GND to manually control the winch.
 E.g. To wind up the last meters of the line when finishing.
 Or to manually set a tension when used as a rewind winch.
 Note that the potentiometer only reduces tension/speed of the motor when it is running one of the pull programs as controlled via the transmitter!

-If you do not install a Potentionmeter, connect ADC2 to GND.
+IMPORTANT: If you do not install a Potentionmeter, connect ADC2 to GND.

 ## Remote Control of cooling fan and warning light (DHV Regulations)
 The transmitter and receiver code now supports a Relay that is automatically turned on when the